Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - In Infinity War, this is Played for Laughs when he's fighting Thanos with help with portals generated by Doctor Strange:Spider-Man: Magic! [teleports] More magic! [teleports again] Magic with a kick! [teleports once more] Magic with a punch!

 - Cannot Keep a Secret: The fact that he's terrible at maintaining his secret identity is lampshaded more than once.
 Despite his attempts to hide his double life his identity is discovered separately by Tony, Aunt May and Ned.
 In Far From Home MJ guesses it on her own and even tells Peter it was pretty obvious.
+It comes back to bite him hard in the stinger for Far From Home, where Mysterio publicly outs him as Spider-Man.

 - Casual Danger Dialogue: He spends the entire airport battle chattering away as if it were a friendly get together.
 For instance, after blocking a punch from Winter Soldier, and turning his cybernetic arm to examine it more closely, he takes the time to compliment him on it saying, "You have a metal arm?!
 That's awesome, dude!"
 Falcon lampshades this by telling him fights usually aren't really talkative.
 Justified, his Motor Mouth is symptomatic of him being inexperienced and nervous.